-On the other hand, in December 2020 Elecnor's Board approved the company's "Policy for the Diversity of the Board of Directors and Selection of Directors," the aim of which is to ensure that proposals for the appointment or re-election of directors is based on a prior analysis of the skill-set which the Board requires and which tends to diversity of its composition in regard to expertise, experience, age and gender among other facets.
+On the other hand, in November 2024 Elecnor's Board approved the update of the "Policy for the Diversity of the Board of Directors and Selection of Directors," the aim of which is to ensure that proposals for the appointment or re-election of directors is based on a prior analysis of the skill-set which the Board requires and which tends equality between men and women and to diversity of its composition in regard to expertise, experience, age and gender among other facets.
 It also sets out the requirements for selection of Board members.

-Finally, on 15 December 2021 the Board of Directors of Elecnor approved the "Corporate Governance Policy" document, which includes framing the company's key commitments to corporate governance by crystallising the principles and guidelines that should regulate the organisation and functioning of the Company's governing bodies, all in harmony with the applicable rules and best practices for corporate governance.
-The policy document features a specific section on the right balance of composition and diversity for the Board.
+Finally, on 27 November 2024 the Board of Directors of Elecnor approved the update of the "Corporate Governance Policy" document, which includes framing the company's key commitments to corporate governance by crystallising the principles and guidelines that should regulate the organisation and functioning of the Company's governing bodies, all in harmony with the applicable rules and best practices for corporate governance.
+The Policy document features a specific section on the right balance of composition and diversity for the Board.